KataokaNagi/data-engineering-lab/README.md

 # data-engineering-lab
-Laboratory data (meeting, research, etc) in Shibaura Institute of Technology
+Study notes in Shibaura Institute of Technology

 ## Directory Construction